smseerat/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

 In this task, you will implement Azure AD Conditional Access Policies.

-1. Within the Remote Desktop session to **DC1**, in the Internet Explorer window displaying the Azure portal, navigate to the **Contoso - Overview** blade of the Contoso Azure AD tenant.
+1. Within the Remote Desktop session to **DC1**, in the Internet Explorer tab displaying the Azure portal, navigate to the **Contoso - Overview** blade of the Contoso Azure AD tenant.

 2. On the **Contoso - Overview** blade, select **Security** under **Manage** on the left.